sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 TODO update images displayed for Local readme.

 TODO installer scripts does not refill "installed"-notice correctly nor refill the loader button neatly on WP 5.6.

-TODO remove all custom coloring, and fall back to WP default?
-	-> Even apply color to TSF/extension color logos?
-		-> This can be awesome.

 TODO update:
 https://theseoframework.com/docs/api/constants/